sighjs/sigh/docs/writing-plugins.md

 You can add the `-v` or `-vv` flags for more information.
 Everytime you change a source file the plugin will be recompiled and tested.

-This is the code generated if you select the option "Maps input files to output files 1:1":
+This is the code generated if you select the options shown above:
 ```javascript
 import _ from 'lodash'
 import Promise from 'bluebird'